 The Køge Nord Station fits right in an area undergoing thriving transformation, as the bridge will perform as a catalyst for development and growth in Køge and the greater Copenhagen area, for current times and for the times ahead.
 Contrary to typical public transport systems of cities, the futuristic design of the transport hub conveys an example of how cities must look at mobility and urban design, with its sleek and warm aesthetic, coupled with effectual purpose.

-Name of the project: KØGE NORD STATION (Part of the Copenhagen - Køge - Ringsted railroad line)
+Name: KØGE NORD STATION (Part of the Copenhagen - Køge - Ringsted railroad line)

 Location: Køge, Denmark